 Just remember, all individuals, team members, and/or employees must be 18 years of age or older to apply.

-No, you do not need to be in Sri Lanka or based in Sri Lanka to apply.
+No, you do not need to be in Sri Lanka nor based in Sri Lanka to apply.

-To apply for the OIC, simply click apply on the OIC website, fill out the application by following the instructions and answering all the questions, and click submit.
-Make sure to read the Terms & Conditions for the OIC befor e you apply.
+To apply for one or more of the challenges simply click apply on the IPC website, select the challenges for which you/your company would like to apply, fill out the application by following the instructions and answering all the questions, and click submit.
+Make sure to read the Terms & Conditions for the IPC before you apply.

 This is a difficult question to answer.
 The time taken to prepare and submit an application form may vary between you and another applicant.
 We recommend browsing through the application platform to view the questions prior to submitting your application so you can assess how long this may take to complete.